TryItOnline/cixl/devlog/unified_function_io.md

 ...
 [#t]
 ```
 Next up was multiple results, which added the requirement of specifying result lists for all functions.
-Types are checked, but don't take part in dispatch.
+Result types are checked, but don't take part in dispatch.

 ```
    func: flip(x y Opt)(Arg1 Arg0) $y $x;